h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Project-Management.md

     5. Test Execution
     6. Test Closure

-- Each key point has a definite entry and exit criteria (delieverables)
+- Each key point has a definite entry and exit criteria (deliverables)

 - <b> Requirement Analysis Phase Starts. </b>
     - Entry criteria is a Business Requirement Specification (name depends on the organization but here is another name for it: business requirements document)